Densorius/mc-modmanager/README.md

 An application for managing minecraft mods.

+Currently a user can see their currently installed mods as well as adding mods.

+## Todo

+- delete (all) mod(s)
+- replace mod(s)
+- read archive info json
+- modify values inside archive info json

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend`